 Most of Korea’s social overhead capital (SOC) projects are funded through PF.
-PF is also used for the financing of private sector projects, to include real estate development and buy-outs of financially troubled companies.
-Several Korean and foreign banks provide PF and offer venture capital investment programs for social infrastructure projects, private projects and SMEs in Korea.
-These banks support companies through direct equity investments, although domestic companies generally have access to local funding, as well as to informal and secondary financial markets charging higher interest rates.
-Debentures are also used as a financing alternate, although slightly more expensive than bank financing.
-Finally, financing in the form of long-term debt is available from the Korea Development Bank (KDB), but generally for high priority industries.
+PF is also used to finance private sector projects, including real estate development and buy-outs of financially-troubled companies.
+Several Korean and foreign banks provide PF and offer venture capital investment programs for social infrastructure projects, private projects, and SMEs in Korea.
+These banks support companies through direct equity investments, although domestic companies generally have access to local funding and to informal and secondary financial markets charging higher interest rates.
+Debentures are also used as a financing alternative, although slightly more expensive than bank financing.
+Finally, financing in the form of long-term debt is available from the Korea Development Bank (KDB), but generally for high-priority industries.

 The state-run Export-Import Bank of Korea (KEXIM) finances overseas projects where Korean companies participate in a consortium and typically undertake the entire process from construction to operation of the project.
 In 2023, US-based X-Energy Reactor Company signed an agreement with KEXIM to explore project financing opportunities to deploy its Xe-100 advanced small modular reactor (SMR).
 Other recent projects include:

 · $1.2 billion in financing for the Indonesian refinery project in 2022